xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 The  whole thing came to a head when I tried to address the issue of  semicolons.
 Several people have asked  me  about  them,  and whether or not KISS will have them separating the statements.
-My intention has been NOT to  use semicolons, simply because I don't like them and, as you can see, they have not proved necessary.
+My intention has been _not_ to  use semicolons, simply because I don't like them and, as you can see, they have not proved necessary.

 But I know that many of you, like me, have  gotten  used to them,